kemichai/rfmpy/README.md

 ### Description
-Python codes for calculating receiver functions (RF) and performing time to depth migration, in a 3D spherical coordinate system, to the RFs.
+Python codes for calculating receiver functions (RF) and performing time to depth migration (WIP), in a 3D spherical coordinate system, to the RFs.
-We use these codes for RF calculations.

 Original codes provided by Matteo Scarponi.

-Modified by KM.
+Author: [`Konstantinos Michailos`](https://github.com/kemichai) (Developer and Maintainer)

 #### Installation:
 The simplest way to run the codes is using anaconda and a virtual environment.